IllusionWeb/Illusion/README.md

 # 🌑 Illusion Proxy 🌑

-Welcome to Illusion Proxy - A tabbed proxy designed to make your internet experience enchanced to the next level with a sleek dark blue theme, and tons of more features!
+Welcome to Illusion Proxy - A tabbed proxy designed to make your internet experience enchanced to the next level with a sleek theme, and tons of more features!

 ## Features